 If you are found responsible for violating the Student Conduct Code, complete the sanctions as outlined in your letter.
-If you have any questions, please contact your Conduct Officer(s) or the Office of Student Conduct & Community Responsibility immediately.
+If you have any questions, please contact the Office of Student Conduct & Community Responsibility immediately.

 What is retaliation?

-Retaliation is any adverse, non-permitted action taken by an individual or a third party against a person in response to an action, injury or protected activity, including, but not limited to, reporting a violation of policy, assisting someone with a report of a violation of a policy or participating in any manner in an investigation or resolution of a report of a policy violation.
-Retaliation can include, but is not limited to, threats, intimidation, coercion, Harassment, reprisals, spreading negative information about an individual, exclusions from academic and non-academic programs and/or adverse actions related to employment (including, but not limited to, conduct that is undertaken in whole or in part through the use of electronic messaging services, commercial mobile services, electronic communications, social media and/or other technology).
+"Retaliation" means adverse, non-permitted action taken by an individual or a third party against a person in response to protected activity, including, but not limited to, reporting a violation of policy, assisting someone with a report of a violation of a policy or participating in any manner in an investigation or resolution of a report of a policy violation.
+Retaliation may, among other non-permitted conduct or behaviors, include threats, intimidation, coercion, Harassment, spreading negative information about an individual, exclusions from academic and non-academic programs and/or adverse actions related to employment (including conduct that is undertaken in whole or in part through the use of electronic messaging services, commercial mobile services, electronic communications, social media and/or other technology).
 [Student Conduct Code: Section II (O)(17)]

 What are possible sanctions?

-Depending on the offense, possible sanctions include, but are not limited to, a disciplinary warning, monetary fine, educational sanctions, removal from University Housing, suspension and/or dismissal from the University.
+Depending on the offense, possible sanctions include, but are not limited to, a disciplinary warning, monetary fine, educational sanctions, removal from housing, suspension and/or dismissal from the University.

 Possible sanctions for first marijuana offenses may include, but are not limited to, disciplinary and/or housing probation, drug testing, monetary fines, educational programs, removal from housing, suspension and/or dismissal from the University.
 [Student Conduct Code: Section IV]

 How long can I be on probation or suspended from the University?